Click here for information about the City of Evansville Endowment Fund (CEEF).

-The Endowment’s grant cycle runs from Late April/Early May through October each year.
+The Endowment’s grant cycle runs from May through October each year.
 Funding requests are accepted only during our grant cycle.
 Requests submitted after the stated deadline will not be considered.
 Nonprofit organizations wishing to receive email notification of the start of each year’s grant cycle should sign up for our email mailing list by clicking here.

 2-Step Application Process